imakshug/OCR_and_Document_Search_Web_Application/README.md

 ### Task 3: Deployment
 #### Deployment:
-- Deploy the web application on platforms like Hugging Faces or Streamlit Sharing.
+- Deploy the web application on platforms like Streamlit Sharing.
 - Ensure the web application is accessible via a public URL.

 ## How to Set Up the Environment Locally
 ### Prerequisites:
 - Python 3.x
-- Huggingface Transformers
+-  Tesseract
 - PyTorch
-- Streamlit or Gradio
+- Streamlit

 ### Steps: